lucaswerkmeister/cookiecutter-toolforge/README.md

 Then, open http://localhost:5000/ and follow the further instructions there.

+## Features

+The full list of features is on the tool’s default index page once you follow the instructions above, but in brief, this template includes:

+* A basic HTML template, using Bootstrap v4.0.
+* Examples of Flask routing and templating.
+* Form handling, including CSRF protection.
+* Authentication against Wikimedia sites using OAuth.

 ## License

 This template is released under the MIT license, as provided in the `LICENSE` file that accompanies it.